MarekSicha/Parking-Spot-Recognition-by-Artificial-Intelligence/README.md

 # Parking-Spot-Recognition-by-Artificial-Intelligence

-This code is part of master thesis, focused on detection of vacant parking spaces.
+This code is part of master thesis focused on detection of vacant parking spaces.
 The thesis is avaiable [here](https://www.vut.cz/studenti/zav-prace/detail/151758).

 ---
 ## Citations